Aspects of Jesus

 Mars rooted term meaning to miss the mark (Mars was the "eye of the bull" or bulls eye) noun referring to the distance of the hit from the bulls eye or center.
 Sin is also used to refer to some underlying condition which causes a person to miss the mark when he is sincerely trying to hit it.
-When Jesus used this term did he mean missing the mark primarily in terms of:
+When Yeshua used this term did he mean missing the mark primarily in terms of: